Top Things to Do in Brainerd Lakes

 Grand View Lodge

-Cuyuna Country State Recreation Area Once a landscape of mining pits and rock stockpiles, the area now attracts recreation enthusiasts with mountain bike trails and paved bike trails, camping, yurts and lakes with 25 miles of shoreline.
+Cuyuna Country State Recreation Area Once a landscape of mining pits and rock stockpiles, the area now attracts recreation enthusiasts with more than 25 miles of mountain bike and paved bike trails, camping, yurts, and lakes with 25 miles of shoreline.
 In Crosby, rent bikes at Cycle Path. cuyunalakes.com

 Fishing Whether you're a veteran angler or just want to expose a kid to a few hours out on the lake, the region offers thousands of places to go.
 (Minnesota residents can fish for free in most state parks.)
 For a guided experience, try Walleye Dan. walleyedan.com

 Paul Bunyan Land Since 1950, families have come to enjoy the talking Paul Bunyan figure, Babe the Blue Ox statue and amusement rides, like the Tilt-a-Whirl and merry-go-round.
-This Old Farm Pioneer Village contains 30 buildings dating to the 1800s, including a blacksmith shop and school. paulbunyanland.com
+Guests can also explore Pioneer Village’s 45 historic buildings. paulbunyanland.com

 Paul Bunyan State Trail Bring your bike to explore this 112-mile paved path, or rent one from Trailblazer Bikes (with shops in Nisswa and Brainerd).
 (218) 963-0699 Though the state's longest bike path has entry points off of many busy intersections, you only have to pedal a few minutes before you find yourself alone, listening to the wind and the wildlife. paulbunyantrail.com

-Shopping Nisswa's downtown concentrates quality shops into a few blocks: The Chocolate Ox for candies and ice cream; Zaiser's for North Woods gifts, home items and fashion accessories; and Lundrigan's for clothing. nisswa.com
+Shopping Nisswa’s downtown concentrates quality shops into a few blocks: The Chocolate Ox for candies and ice cream; Found: A Curated Life for modern home goods, clothing and accessories; and Buffalo Plaid for “Up North” themed décor. nisswa.com

-Turtle Races For more than 50 years in Nisswa, thousands of kids have urged their surprisingly zippy turtles across the finish line with splashes and yells.
-Register in person. nisswa.com
+Turtle Races For the past 57 years in Nisswa, thousands of kids have urged turtles across the finish line with splashes and yells.
+Register in person. brainerd.com

 Antlers Restaurant Chandeliers made from mule deer antlers sparkle over surf-and-turf fine-dining at Whitebirch Golf Course in Breezy Point. breezypointresort.com